flatsurf/e-antic/doc/manual/libeantic/overview_c.md

 renf_elem_gen(a, nf);
 ```

-We can deallocate the embedding and the defining polynomial, we won't need them anymore.
+We deallocate the embedding and the defining polynomial, as we will no longer need them.

 ```c
 fmpq_poly_clear(poly);